National Legal Hotline

 Since the amendment of the Marriage Act, same-sex married couples have had access to the divorce system in the same way as different sex couples.
 For any couple to get divorced they must demonstrate that the marriage has broken down irretrievably.
 This requires the parties to have been separated for not less than a year and to have no reasonable prospect of reconciliation.

 Same-sex couples who married prior to the recognition of same-sex marriage in Australia can count the 12-month period of separation as starting before the date that same-sex marriage became legal in Australia, provided they were married at the time and there has not been a reconciliation of more than three months.

 Proceedings already on foot

-Same sex married couples who married prior to the recognition of same sex marriages in Australia and who already have proceedings on foot in the Family Court or Federal Circuit Court will continue as if the originating application has been an application by a party to a marriage.
+Same-sex married couples who married prior to the recognition of same-sex marriages in Australia and who already have proceedings on foot in the Federal Circuit and Family Court of Australia (FCFCA) will continue as if the originating application has been an application by a party to a marriage.
 Everything that has occurred in such a proceeding will be treated as if it had occurred in a proceeding relating to a married couple.

 Proceedings already on foot in Western Australia

-Proceedings commenced in Western Australia by same sex married couples prior to the recognition of their marriage will be transferred from the state de facto jurisdiction to the commonwealth matrimonial jurisdiction.
+Proceedings commenced in Western Australia by same-sex married couples prior to the recognition of their marriage will be transferred from the state de facto jurisdiction to the commonwealth matrimonial jurisdiction.
 The commonwealth matrimonial provisions are similar but not identical to the de facto state provisions.
-The most significant difference is that under the commonwealth matrimonial provisions, the court can effect a superannuation split as part of a property settlement.
+The most significant difference is that under the commonwealth matrimonial provisions, the court can affect a superannuation split as part of a property settlement.